awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 If you were using DynamoDB Accelerator \(DAX\) in the previous example, you would also use two read capacity units \(RCUs\) for each item in the `TransactWriteItems` call\.
 So you would need to provision six additional RCUs to the table\.

 Similarly, if your application runs one read transaction per second, and each transaction reads three 500\-byte items in your table, you would need to provision six read capacity units \(RCUs\) to the table\.
-Reading each item require two RCUs: one to prepare the transaction and one to commit the transaction\.
+Reading each item requires two RCUs: one to prepare the transaction and one to commit the transaction\.

 Also, default SDK behavior is to retry transactions in case of a `TransactionInProgressException` exception\.
 Plan for the additional read\-capacity units \(RCUs\) that these retries consume\.
 The same is true if you are retrying transactions in your own code using a `ClientRequestToken`\.